Southern African hedgehog: Diet

 The Southern African hedgehog is insectivorous, with a wild specimen's diet consisting mainly of earthworms and crickets.
 However, the South African hedgehog has evolved to become mostly omnivorous due to habitat loss and trash from human civilization being readily available.
-The Southern African hedgehog is an omnivore and its diet typically consists of invertebrates, including beetles, grasshoppers, and slugs.
-They also eat small vertebrates including frogs and lizards.
+The Southern African hedgehog is an omnivore and its diet typically consists of invertebrates, including beetles, termites, grasshoppers, moths, centipedes, millipedes, and slugs.
+They also eat small vertebrates, including frogs, lizards, bird chicks, and small mice, as well as carrion, bird eggs, vegetable matter, and fungi.
 Since the hedgehog is known to frequent gardens, dog food has become another staple to their diet.
 Due to the fact that water is so scarce in the regions that the hedgehog lives, these hedgehogs are not reliant on free water and instead obtain most of their water through the food that they eat.
 Additionally, in one night of foraging, the hedgehog can eat about 30% of its bodyweight.
 Also, because hedgehogs go into hibernation, they must weigh at least 500g in order to survive.
 The Southern African hedgehog is a host of the Acanthocephalan intestinal parasite Moniliformis kalahariensis.